 Yael Kenan's Campus Visit

-Sponsored by Israel Institute Support for CIS and Comparative Literature Department
+Sponsored by Israel Institute Support for CIS, Comparative Literature Department, and Judaic Studies Department

 Friday | 29 March| 11 am - 12:15 PM | LT 1506